dit-gear/datalog-working/README.md

 - Although a database would have been nice, this app relies on local config files and .datalog files that user's can edit and share outside the app.
 - Watchfolders.
 The app state will update if users add/change/remove .datalog-files and configs outside the app.
 - Dynamic statusbar-shortcuts for user presets.

+Streamline reporting in YOUR post-production workflow.
+Generate and send custom reports directly from the desktop’s status bar.

+Stores reports from camera metadata /media-hash-lists in .datalog format.
+It’s easy share datalogs and projects among teams.
+Just copy the files you want to share or access them from a shared file folder.
+Create fully customized reports as email or pdf with react.
+Adapt to YOUR workflow by creating presets that can be easily accessed directly in the desktop status bar.